Ernie Rutter, When A Baby

 I'd imagine that this photo was probably taken on the same day as the previous one, unless they partied for more than one day.
 The only difference in the line-up in this one is my aunt Josie on the far right.
 I notice that Ernie has a Woodbine in his hand, but there doesn't seem to be any smoke coming from it.
 He may have just received his first order of married life, "don't be smoking when the photo is being taken".

-Front row from the left - Paddy and Tommy Hearne.
+Front row (from left): Paddy Hearne and Tommy Hearne.

-Second row from the left: Thought to be Davy O'Rourke, Nellie Rutter and Mary Hearne.
+Second row (from left): Believed to be Davy O’Rourke, Nellie Rutter, and Mary Hearne.

-Third row from the left: Unrecognised, Mrs. Paddy O'Toole, Josie Hearne, Mrs. Curran, May Walsh and Mickey Hearne.
+Third row (from left): Unidentified, Mrs. Paddy O’Toole, Josie Hearne, Mrs. Curran, May Walsh, and Mickey Hearne.

-Back Row from the left: John Hearne, William Rutter, Margaret Rutter, Ernie Rutter, Tommy Hearne Snr. and another unrecognised man.
+Back row (from left): John Hearne, William Rutter, Margaret Rutter, Ernie Rutter, Tommy Hearne Snr., and another unidentified man.

 Ernie's marriage had brought a change in his mother Nellie's routine.
 With her son settled and thinking of starting a family of his own, Nellie found that she had a lot more leisure time.
 She decided to take advantage of it by indulging in her love of long walks around the village.